Q: What is The Away Team?

 Q: Are there any plans for Mac/Linux support?

-A: We have released a Linux version of the game, but we currently have no plans for a macOS version.
+A: We have released a Linux version of the game and a macOS version.

 Q: Are there any plans for Localization?